-Domain and Expectation Operationalization of Expectations Recovery Coach's service logs indicate the provision of both group and Recovery Coach's service logs indicate the provision of both group and Coach works with clients and families, supporting resiliency and skill building individual sessions in illness management and recovery. in illness management and recovery treatment and treatment for substance use. individual sessions in illness management and recovery.
+Domain and Expectation Operationalization of Expectations Recovery Coach provides flexible, motivational interventions.
+Recovery Recovery Coach's service logs indicate the provision of both group and Recovery Coach's service logs indicate the provision of both group and Coach works with clients and families, supporting resiliency and skill building individual sessions in illness management and recovery. individual sessions in illness management and recovery.
 At least 75% of patients participate in at least one session provided by the Recovery Coach.
 At least 25% of clients have one or more family members participate (whether or not client is present) in at least one session provided by the Recovery Coach.
-Doccorrections from the standards of anti-standards of anti-standards of the standards of the standards of the standards of the standard of th recovery coach s service logs indicate the provision of substance abuse treatment to at least 25% of clients.
+Recovery Coach's service logs indicate the provision of substance abuse treatment to at least 25% of clients.